011ivand3r/tTales/content/page/about.md

 Hi, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and dreamer.
 As a student, I'm an ardent knowledge seeker.
 And a dreamer, because that's where freedom is.

 I am passionate about human space exploration, machine learning and storytelling.
-I spend a lot of my time thinking, what makes humans the way they are.
+I often find myself thinking, why are humans the way they are.
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).

 [HipHop](https://open.spotify.com/playlist/511WtyKy6Ev7tn1kxUQ8sU?si=kbQezi1pRDG8nEXbWc8BXQ) and [Indian classical instrumentals](https://www.youtube.com/playlist?list=PLGOFan55ulkf5j2-7GA_jm0DlWiHwMXTy) populate most of my playlist.